If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 What To Consider Before Buying a Radio Frequency Detector

-When shopping for a radio frequency detector, it’s important to first familiarize yourself with the kinds of signals you might encounter.
-EMF and RF signals are referred to together, but they’re typically distinguished by the strength of frequency.
+When shopping for the best radio frequency detector, it’s important to first familiarize yourself with the kinds of signals you might encounter.
+EMF and RF signals are often referred to together, but they’re typically distinguished by the strength of frequency.
 EMFs occur at a lower level — these will be found in electrical wiring carrying AC currents, such as the wiring in your walls and the cords powering your appliances.
 Any devices that are used for transmitting data, such as radio receivers, TV antennas, WiFi routers and cell phones will use radio waves.

 Both kinds of frequencies can be detected with a handheld detector.
-RF detectors can be used in countersurveillance.
+The best RF detectors can be used in countersurveillance.
 If a room has been bugged with surveillance equipment such as recorders or cameras, an RF detector can help find them.
 This may sound like a farfetched issue, but there have been numerous privacy concerns raised related to private vacation rentals, where hosts spy on tenants.